-The novel coronavirus ("COVID-19") pandemic has resulted, and is likely to continue to result, in significant national and global economic uncertainty and may adversely affect our business.
+The coronavirus ("COVID-19") pandemic has resulted, and is likely to continue to result, in significant national and global economic uncertainty and may adversely affect the Company's business.
 The Company is continuing to actively monitor the impact of the COVID-19 pandemic and the related effects on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-However, the full extent, consequences, and duration of the COVID-19 pandemic and the resulting impact on the Company cannot currently be predicted.
-The Company will continue to evaluate the impact that these events could have on the operations, financial position, and the results of operations and cash flows during fiscal year 2022.
+The full extent, consequences, and duration of the COVID-19 pandemic and the resulting impact on the Company cannot currently be predicted.
+The Company will continue to evaluate the impact that the pandemic could have on the operations, financial position, and the results of operations and cash flows during fiscal year 2022.